Australia So Much to See

 Judy Mannix ran a store in the Station Master's House between 1974 and 1979.

 A short walk one way to the toilet block with two large cubicles on which Prue has adorned the floor with delightful paintings of birds and reptiles, and a painting of wetlands birds on the wall.
 These are pit toilets, kept very clean and plenty of toilet rolls provided.
 There are troughs with a tap and handwash outside.
-The toilet black is also open to days visitors.
-Closer to our site were the camper’s showers, where water is brought to warm by a donkey, wood provided.
+The toilet block is also open to days visitors.
+Closer to our site were the camper's showers, where water is brought to warm by a donkey, wood provided.
 Two showers are built in a rustic style, with telegraph insulators used as hooks.
 Floor mat provided.
-A trough outside the showers can be used as a camper’s sink.
+A trough outside the showers can be used as a camper's sink.
 Cold water only.
 Water is bore water.
-Tanks at the toilet block provide potable water for camper’s drinking water, but may be unavailable seasonally.
+Tanks at the toilet block provide potable water for camper's drinking water, but may be unavailable seasonally.

-Price is $15 per person per night, with a $2 payable by day visitors, both payable by cash only.
+Fees $15 per person per night, with a $2 payable by day visitors, both payable by cash only.

 Resources